niels-slotboom/notes/Submanifolds.typ

 $
   (phi^* T)(X_((1)),...,X_((s))) = T(phi_* X_((1)),...,phi_* X_((s)))
 $
-In words, we require the pullback of $T$ to "have the same opinion" about a set of vectors as the original tensor has about their pushforwards---which it should, if they are to encode the "same" tensorial structure on the two spaces related by $phi$.
+In other words, we require the pullback of $T$ to "have the same opinion" about a set of vectors as the original tensor has about their pushforwards---which it should, if they are to encode the "same" tensorial structure on the two spaces related by $phi$.
 It shouldn't matter whether we ask $phi^*T$ on the original vectors for a scalar value, or first squish the space around and then ask the same question to $T$, with the correspondents $phi_* X_((i))$ as arguments.

 Of course, this definition can also be given in terms of coordinate components.
 Expanding both sides of the equation, we get
 $